MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/apply-pattern-content.md

 *Reference implementation:* The reference implementation uses CPU usage as the trigger for scaling in and out.
 The web app hosting platform scales out at 85% CPU usage and scales in at 60%.
 The scale-out setting of 85%, rather than a percentage closer to 100%, provides a buffer to protect against accumulated user traffic caused by sticky sessions.
 It also protects against high bursts of traffic by scaling early to avoid maximum CPU usage.
 These autoscale rules aren't universal.

-## Deploy the reference implementation

-The reference implementation is a concert ticketing web app that uses the reliable web app pattern for .NET.
+## Next steps

 You can deploy the reference implementation by following the instructions in the [reliable web app pattern for .NET repository](https://aka.ms/eap/rwa/dotnet).
 The repository has everything you need.
 Follow the deployment guidelines to deploy the code to Azure and local development.

-## Next steps

 The following resources can help you learn cloud best practices, discover migration tools, and learn about .NET.

-### Introduction to web apps on Azure

-For a hands-on introduction to .NET web applications on Azure, see this [guidance for deploying a basic .NET web application](https://github.com/Azure-Samples/app-templates-dotnet-azuresql-appservice).
+**Introduction to web apps on Azure.** For a hands-on introduction to .NET web applications on Azure, see this [guidance for deploying a basic .NET web application](https://github.com/Azure-Samples/app-templates-dotnet-azuresql-appservice).

-### Cloud best practices

-For Azure adoption and architectural guidance, see:
+**Cloud best practices.** For Azure adoption and architectural guidance, see:

 - [Cloud Adoption Framework](/azure/cloud-adoption-framework/overview).
 Can help your organization prepare and execute a strategy to build solutions on Azure.
 - [Well-Architected Framework](/azure/architecture/framework/).
 A set of guiding tenets that can be used to improve the quality of a workload.

-For applications that require a higher SLO than the reliable web app pattern, see the guidance for architecting and operating [mission-critical workloads](/azure/architecture/framework/mission-critical/mission-critical-overview).
+For applications that require a higher SLO than the reliable web app pattern, see [mission-critical workloads](/azure/architecture/framework/mission-critical/mission-critical-overview).

-### Migration guidance

-The following tools and resources can help you migrate on-premises resources to Azure.
+**Migration guidance.** The following tools and resources can help you migrate on-premises resources to Azure.

 - [Azure Migrate](/azure/migrate/migrate-services-overview) provides a simplified migration, modernization, and optimization service for Azure that handles assessment and migration of web apps, SQL Server, and virtual machines.
 - [Azure Database Migration Guides](/data-migration/) provides resources for different database types, and different tools designed for your migration scenario.
 - [Azure App Service landing zone accelerator](/azure/cloud-adoption-framework/scenarios/app-platform/app-services/landing-zone-accelerator) provides guidance for hardening and scaling App Service deployments.

-### Upgrading .NET Framework applications

-The reference implementation deploys to an App Service that runs Windows, but it can run on Linux.
+**Upgrading .NET Framework applications.** The reference implementation deploys to an App Service that runs Windows, but it can run on Linux.
 The App Service Windows platform enables you to move .NET Framework web apps to Azure without upgrading to newer framework versions.
 For information about Linux App Service plans or new features and performance improvements added to the latest versions of .NET, see the following guidance.

 - [Overview of porting from .NET Framework to .NET](/dotnet/core/porting/).
 Get guidance based on your specific type of .NET app.
 - [Overview of the .NET Upgrade Assistant](/dotnet/core/porting/upgrade-assistant-overview).
 Learn about a console tool that can help you automate many of the tasks associated with upgrading .NET Framework projects.